Speak to a Live Benefits Advisor

-Welcome to EBSA's Workers and Families Assistance Webpage.
-We are here to provide you with quick information about our programs and services, provide answers to your questions, and to assist you if you believe you have been denied a health or retirement benefit inappropriately.
-Check here first for answers to your questions.
+Welcome to EBSA’s Assistance Webpage.
+We are here to provide you with quick information about our programs and services, provide answers to your questions, and assist you if you believe you have been inappropriately denied a retirement, health, disability, or other ERISA employee benefit.

 - Am I eligible for COBRA?